2021 Honda CR-V vs Toyota RAV4

-To help you decide which of these modern family cruisers fits your active lifestyle, the team at Honda of Slidell created this comparison review to determine which of these vehicles makes the overall best choice for you!
+To help you decide which of these modern family cruisers fits your active lifestyle, the team at Honda of Slidell created this comparison of the 2021 Honda CR-V vs. Toyota RAV4 to determine which of these vehicles makes the overall best choice for you!

 Honda CR-V vs RAV4: Performance and Capability

-Equipped with a 4-cylinder engine, the Honda CR-V’s base LX trim provides quick acceleration and smooth handling whether navigating stop-and-go traffic or hitting the wide open highway.
-Higher trims feature a sportier 1.5L 4-cylinder that delivers 190 horsepower and 179 lb-ft of torque.
-Effortlessly managed via CVT transmission with Sport Mode, all trims also feature an Eco Assist„¢ System and Active Noise Cancellation„¢ tech for an ultra-quiet and efficient drive.
+Equipped with a turbo 4-cylinder engine, the Honda CR-V’s base LX trim provides quick acceleration and smooth handling, whether you’re navigating stop-and-go traffic or hitting the wide-open highway.
+Effortlessly managed via CVT transmission with Sport Mode, all trims also feature Eco Assist™ and Active Noise Cancellation™ systems for an ultra-quiet and efficient drive.

-Whether transporting the JV Volleyball team to their next tournament or loading up for a week at the beach, the CR-V and RAV4 both supply comfortable seating inside their spacious and well-designed cabins.
-Even your tallest passengers will find that headroom and legroom are abundant throughout while available cargo space is also similar in volume.
+Whether transporting the team to their next tournament or loading up for a week at the beach, the CR-V and RAV4 both supply comfortable seating inside their spacious and well-designed cabins.
+However, you and your passengers will have more room inside the Honda CR-V compared to the Toyota RAV4.

 Honda CR-V vs Toyota RAV4: Which SUV Takes the Top Spot?

-If you’re a driver near Slidell, Picayune, and St. Tammany Parish and interested in taking a closer look for yourself, stop by Honda of Slidell or go online to schedule a test drive today!
+If you’re a driver near Picayune, MS, and Slidell and New Orleans, LA, and interested in taking a closer look for yourself, stop by Honda of Slidell or contact us to schedule a test drive today!